matamadio/HazardRiskScripts/scripts/HazardStats/Readme.md

        - PC: Percentile distribution threshold.
 Specify a value between 0 and 100 (e.g. PC 80 will filter out all values above the 80 percentile)
    - ignore: values to be excluded from stats calcualtion.
 Provided as a list of values in quotes: "-9999 0 1.3"

   - ncores: the number of core to use.
-Typically use (total number - 1).
+For best performances use total cores numbers - 1 (e.g. if you have a 8-cores, use 7).

   - indir: directory where input files are located (shp and tifs).